by Jerry Payne

-So what is it—exactly—that makes the fifty-grand writers worth so much more than the lower-end guys?
+So what is it—exactly—that makes the more expensive writers worth so much more than the lower-end guys?
 Well, quality of writing, to be sure.
 Good ghostwriters know how to write and have a career’s worth of experience that got them there.
 Writing isn’t something you learn to do well overnight.

 But it’s more even than just experience.
 A good ghostwriter earns his fee by dedicating himself to the client.
 This means, first of all, really understanding the client and the client’s book material.
 It means taking time—a lot of time—to learn everything about the subject at hand.
 Typically that involves at least one face-to-face meeting, if not more, and multiple phone conferences.
 A good ghostwriter gets inside the head of the client so that when he’s writing the client’s book, he’s writing it in the client’s voice.

 It’s a dedication to accuracy, too.
 A good ghostwriter is willing to keep tweaking the manuscript until it’s exactly the way the client wants it.
 Corrections, revisions, additions—they’re all included.
 It’s just part of the job.

 Finally, it’s a serious time commitment.
 Good ghostwriters typically don’t take on more than two or three projects at a time.
 That way they can really focus.
 And a serious book-writing endeavor can take six or seven months or even longer.
 This is why ghostwriting isn’t for part-timers.
 Ghostwriters at the upper end of the pay scale are dedicated to their clients and they’re dedicated to their profession.